 However, the usefulness of glucosamine and chondroitin is controversial.
 For example, a large study published in 2007 concluded that chondroitin has little, or minimal, effect on reducing symptoms in people with OA.
 Also, the National Institute for Health and Care Excellence (NICE) does not recommend the use of chondroitin for the treatment of OA.
 This is because they could find no clear evidence from studies to show that it is an effective treatment.
 Another large study was published in the British Medical Journal (BMJ) in 2010.
 This analysed 10 research trials of glucosamine and chondroitin supplements, involving over 3,800 patients with knee and hip OA.
 The conclusion of the study was that the supplements appeared to be no better than a dummy (placebo) tablet at relieving pain.

-But, there was considerable correspondence that followed the BMJ study.
+However, there was considerable correspondence that followed the BMJ study.
 Some writers were critical of the study's design and conclusions.
 Some cited other studies and individual cases that seemed to show some benefit from glucosamine and chondroitin.

 So, it is difficult to give firm advice.
 What seems clear is that glucosamine and chondroitin are no wonder cures.
 One or both may possibly help in some cases.
 It may be worth discussing these supplements with your doctor.
 If you do try a food supplement you should assess your level of pain before you start taking it, and then again after three months.
 If there is no improvement, it would seem reasonable to conclude that it is unlikely to be effective and there is no point in carrying on with it.